necco-atsume/OpenGL-2D-Shadows/README.md

 glShadows
 =========

-# Note: This was an old CS university assignment I did, and I don't have any confidence any of the code is useful here.
-I've posted a little writeup of how this works down at the end of the readme.
+### Note: This was an old CS university assignment I did, and I don't have any confidence any of the code is useful here.
+I've posted a little writeup of how this works down at the end of the readme that might be useful though.

 OpenGL 2D normal map / shadow casting demo based loosely on https://github.com/mattdesl/lwjgl-basics/wiki/ShaderLesson6 This is my chosen CS 419 Shaders final project, and contains some really hacky code, but the shaders should be relatively sane.